(Sweet Sweet Baby) Since You've Been Gone

 "(Sweet Sweet Baby) Since You've Been Gone" is a song by singer Aretha Franklin.
-Released from her Lady Soul album in 1968, the song was successful, debuting at number 31 and peaking at number 5 on the Hot 100 for five weeks, and spending three weeks at number 1 on the Hot Rhythm & Blues Singles chart.
-The B-side, "Ain't No Way", was also a hit, peaking at number 16 on the Billboard Hot 100 and number 9 on the Hot Rhythm & Blues Singles chart.
+Released as a single from her Lady Soul album in 1968, the song was successful, debuting at number 31 and peaking at number 5 on the Billboard Hot 100 for five weeks, and spending three weeks at number 1 on the Hot Rhythm & Blues Singles chart.
+The B-side, "Ain't No Way", was also a hit, peaking at number 16 on the Hot 100 and number 9 on the Hot Rhythm & Blues Singles chart.

-Cash Box called it a "powerhouse of vocal energy and tingling ork backup to build another emotional blockbuster."
+Cash Box called the song a "powerhouse of vocal energy and tingling ork backup to build another emotional blockbuster."

 A live recording was featured on the 1968 album Aretha in Paris.

-The song was co-written by Franklin and her husband Ted.
+The song was co-written by Franklin and her then husband Ted White.